gardener/gardener-extension-provider-vsphere/hack/api-reference/api.md

 <td>
 <em>(Optional)</em>
 <p>OverwriteNSXTInfraVersion allows to fix the ensurer version used to create the NSXT-T infrastructure.
-This is an advanced configuration to overwrite the automatic version selection.</p>
+This is an advanced configuration to overwrite the automatic version selection. unused if VsphereWithKubernetes is set</p>
 </td>
 </tr>
 </tbody>